Edogawa Ranpo

+In this Japanese name, the surname is Hirai.
+In the pen name, the surname is Edogawa.

 Tarō Hirai (平井 太郎, Hirai Tarō), better known by the pen name Edogawa Ranpo or Edogawa Rampo (江戸川 乱歩), was a Japanese author and critic who played a major role in the development of Japanese mystery and thriller fiction.
 Many of his novels involve the detective hero Kogoro Akechi, who in later books was the leader of a group of boy detectives known as the "Boy Detectives Club" (少年探偵団, Shōnen tantei dan).

 Ranpo was an admirer of Western mystery writers, and especially of Edgar Allan Poe.
 His pen name is a rendering of Poe's name.
-(Note: "Edgar Allan Poe" →「エドガー・アラン・ポー("Edogā Aran Pō")」→"edogāaranpō"→"Edogawa Ranpo"(えどがわ・らんぽ)→江戸川乱歩． The Edo River (in Japanese, Edogawa) empties into Tokyo Bay.
-Ranpo means "random walk".)
 Other authors who were special influences on him were Sir Arthur Conan Doyle, whom he attempted to translate into Japanese during his days as a student at Waseda University, and the Japanese mystery writer Ruikō Kuroiwa.